khushbu2002/java-dsa-practice/README.md

 A to Z Java (Beginners to Advance)
-All of DSA and OOP
+All of DSA and OOPs
 and leetcode question solutions.